-Porter Airlines is a fairly new, small, but rapidly expanding airline that flies out of Toronto Island airport, also known as Toronto City Centre Airport, or Billy Bishop Toronto City Airport.
+Porter Airlines is a small airline that flies out of Toronto Island airport, also known as Toronto City Centre Airport, or Billy Bishop Toronto City Airport.
 It's located near downtown Toronto Ontario.
 Its code is YTZ.

 The airline serves several cities including Ottawa, New York, Chicago, Montreal, Quebec City, Mont-Tremblant, Halifax and Thunder Bay.
 If you’re visiting Ontario, you might want to consider this little upstart whose tagline is “Flying Refined”.

 I have flown with Porter Airline from Toronto to NYC, from Toronto to Washington and Toronto to Newfoundland.
 A friend of mine has flown them several times from Toronto to Ottawa and he says they’re great on that route as well.